dhonig-weizmann/intro-to-lab-automation-project-requirements/Project7-Analog signals/README.md

 - turn rotary to turn the servo
 - How does the range of the duty cycle in servo motor compare to the range of the duty cycle we used in the LED?
 Use the scope.
 - is the range of angles in our servo the same as the range of the angles in the Servo package? change the range of values to the servo accordingly.
+- Paste a screenshot of the scope showing the maximum duty cycle of the servo (the maximum angle the servo succeeded rotating without problems)

 ## Exercises